Adore2113/MarsHSim/docs/notes/atmosphere.md

     ♡ NASA references: crew CO₂ production is ~ 1 kg pp/day

-    ♡ researched O₂ regeneration and electrolysis w. focus on Oxygen Generation Assembly (OGA), MOXIE like Solid Oxide Electrolysis (SOXE) and Sabatier CO₂ reduction + electrolysis

     ♡ making separate functions for managing and checking gases

-    ♡ more research on 02 regen and electrolysis

-    ♡ implementing very basic OGA O₂ generation function for now (handling power usage, total pressure updates, hydrogen(h2) production and handling/venting later)

-###### 03/10/2026
-    ♡ renamed checking_gases function to gas_alerts, moved the CO₂ removal function to before o2_regen

-    ♡ I know that chemistry ratios use moles, but I really wanted to stick to kPa and kilograms (kg) to avoid my code being more complex, so I'll figure out the conversions to avoid that

-    ♡ made the scrubber unable to remove more CO₂ than exists and changed the kPa values to move 4 decimal places instead of two, updated target based CO₂ and O₂ control, added target gases as global variables in engine.py

-    ♡ adding in the hydrogen that the OGA electrolysis makes and venting it FOR NOW and will do research on how I can use it later on (Sabatier?)

-    ♡ adding OGA byproduct function in, first calculating 23C to Kelvin b/cI read the gas pressure depends on temp (pressure drops if it goes down)

-###### 03/13/2026
-    ♡ figure out how much water(H2O) the OGA and water electrolysis uses every time it runs, I'm going to find the fixed reaction ratio instead of a fixed ratio b/c the amount of O₂ produced are going to change depending on habitat events

-    ♡ going to use 1000kg of water to start as a placeholder to finish the OGA functions

-    ♡ going to keep the OGA functions separate instead of one big function w. a comment to sort of group them together, I feel like that will be better for future readability

-    ♡ arranged some comments to be beside the line of code, I find if it's short, it does look cleaner

-    ♡ finished OGA and water electrolysis for now, moving onto argon and nitrogen

-###### 03/17/2026

-    ♡ while adding the temp variables to run_oga, I decided to rename a few variables to make reading/going over my code later easier and I also decided to make these functions more efficient overall

-    ♡ I'm not sure if I already stated this, but the OGA is capped at 0.004 (for now) so that the OGA has to take its time to catch backup so that it doesn't run a huge amount of power and it seems unrealistic

 ###### 03/19/2026
     ♡ fixing the buffer gas control function so that it doesn't alter things from state directly and turning the return into a dictionary.
 I will probably end up using dictionaries for most of these as I go